men are finally joining the hair dye rebellion

 “I wanted to be able to speak without speaking,” said Mack-Johnson about his look.

-Even though guys like Justin Bieber and Jared Leto are helping more men feel comfortable with changing up their look with colour, there is still work to be done in breaking down the gender expectations that might keep us from truly expressing ourselves.
+Even though guys like Justin Bieber and Jared Leto are helping more men feel comfortable with changing up their look with color, there is still work to be done in breaking down the gender expectations that might keep us from truly expressing ourselves.

 “It has been a lot more men, but it is still not a lot,” said Elena.
 “If there are men who are thinking about doing it, they should have a consultation.
 You never know, you might really love it.”